 Tariffs in 2026: How new trade rules impact your business

 The number of tariff changes implemented by the Trump administration in 2025 caught many businesses off guard, as did the speed at which U.S. tariffs changed.
-Tariff policies in 2026 could be just as volatile.
+Tariff policies in 2026 are proving to be just as volatile.
 To remain in compliance and avoid disruptions, businesses must prepare to institute tariff changes quickly.

 Attending Avalara Trade and Tariff Tuesdays webinars will help you keep your finger on the pulse of tariff changes, as will reading this blog; it will be updated throughout the year as new information becomes available.